 If you have any concerns about your personal or family medical history or your child being born with a genetic condition, you should speak to your doctor about genetic counseling.
 Those who fall under certain categories are also often candidates for genetic counseling, as their baby may be at a higher risk for developing an inherited condition.
 NJ Perinatal Associates recommends prenatal genetic counseling if you:

-- Are a woman who will be 35 or older when your child will be born
+- Are a woman who will be 35 or older when your child is born

 - Are a couple who are first cousins

 - Have received abnormal results from a genetic screening or diagnostic test

 - Have a family history of inherited disorders, birth defects, or mental retardation

 - Are a woman who has experienced two or more unexplained miscarriages or early infant death

 - Are a man with congenital bilateral absence of the vas deferens (CBAVD)

 What Does Prenatal Genetic Testing at NJPA Include?